nschonni/cordova-docs/articles/tips-and-workarounds/windows/tips-and-workarounds-windows-readme.md

 5. Check the Output, Error List, and JavaScript Console windows to see if you ran into one of the most common error messages on Windows (see the following questions and issues).

+Here are some of the more common issues that you might see on Windows.

 * appxrecipe file missing?

     If you see this error when targeting Windows 10, make sure you set **Windows 10.0** as the target in the Windows tab of the configuration designer (config.xml).
 Then rebuild the project.